Nevada Medical Malpractice Laws & Statute of Limitations

 Nevada’s Cap on Damages in Medical Malpractice Cases

 Nevada law currently caps noneconomic damages in medical malpractice cases at $430,000.
 That is the maximum amount the plaintiff may receive as compensation for noneconomic losses, regardless of the number of defendants in the case.
-(Nevada's cap on noneconomic damages will be raised by $80,000 annually on January 1 through 2028; starting on January 1, 2029, the figure will then be increased by 2.1 percent annually.)
+(Nevada's cap on noneconomic damages will be raised by $80,000 annually on January 1 of every year, through 2028; then, starting on January 1, 2029, the figure will be increased by 2.1 percent annually.)

 Keep in mind that Nevada has no cap on economic damages resulting from medical malpractice, so a plaintiff can recover the full amount for losses like the cost of medical treatment (past and ongoing), “care or custody,” lost income, and reduced earning capacity.